 Exchange-Specific Naming Conventions

-Each stock exchange has its own rules for ticker symbols.
+Each exchange has its own conventions.
 For example:

 Character Limits and Format Rules